List of Accredited Transplant Nephrology Fellowship Programs

 Additionally, you have the opportunity to contribute to and participate in ongoing clinical research at the Transplant Institute.
 If you choose, you may also participate in translational and basic science research in immunology and transplantation in the context of the broader NYU Grossman School of Medicine community.

 Eligibility: Candidates for this fellowship must have completed or be in the process of completing an Accreditation Council for Graduate Medical Education (ACGME)–accredited nephrology fellowship program.

 State University of New York at Buffalo

-The State University of New York at Buffalo has 1 opening for one year ASN/AST certified Transplant Nephrology Fellowship.
-The Transplant Center at Erie County Medical Center performs 139 kidney transplants and 8 simultaneous kidney pancreas transplants in 2021.
-Our goal is to provide and train the next generation of transplant nephrologist.
-Transplant Faculty include 5 transplant nephrologist, 3 transplant surgeons, 3 renal pathologists, and 2 histocompatibility experts.
-Candidate must complete 3 years of accredited internal medicine residency program and at least 2 years of accredited nephrology fellowship program.
-Interested applicants should submit a letter of interest, curriculum vitae, and at least 3 letters of recommendation to email@example.com.
-The trainee will be expected to perform at the level of Clinical Instructor in Medicine within the Department of Medicine.
-At the end of training, the trainee will qualify as the primary physician of any kidney-pancreas transplant program in the country.
-Salary is commensurate with PGY level and UB is an EEO employer.
+The State University of New York at Buffalo has capacity for 1-2 fellow positions in ASN/AST certified Transplant Nephrology Fellowship.
+Candidates must complete accredited general nephrology fellowship program and 3 years accredited internal medicine residency or alternate pathway eligible with medical licensure in the United States.
+Interested applicants should submit a letter of interest, C.V. and at least 3 letters of recommendations to UBNephr@buffalo.edu.
+The trainee will be expected to perform at level of Clinical Instructor in Medicine within the department of Medicine.
+At completion of training, the trainee should satisfy criteria as primary physician for kidney (and) pancreas transplant programs.
+Salary is based on PG-Y level equivalent.
+UB is an equal opportunity employer.

 The Ohio State University Wexner Medical Center